SecDev-Lab/wish/wish-knowledge-loader/README.md

 # wish-knowledge-loader

-A CLI tool for loading knowledge bases into wish.
+A CLI tool for managing knowledge bases in wish.

 ## Overview

-`wish-knowledge-loader` is a command-line tool that clones GitHub repositories, extracts content from specified files, and stores them in a vector database for use with wish.
+`wish-knowledge-loader` is a command-line tool that allows you to:

+- Load knowledge from GitHub repositories into wish
+- List existing knowledge bases
+- Delete knowledge bases when no longer needed

+For detailed usage instructions, see the [Knowledge Loader Usage Guide](../docs/usage-02-knowledge-loader.md).

 ## Installation